 Even with huge networks, messages without context will not be as powerful as you might want it to be.

 At the same time, you don’t want every message shared or posted by your employees feel like an attempt at corporate branding.
-Provide minimal and adequate so that it makes sense to people for whom it actually matters.
+Provide minimal and adequate messages so that it increases brand engagement.

 3. Optimizing Your Hiring Strategies

-It's almost impossible to transform your employees into brand ambassador if you are not hiring the right people in the first place.
+It's almost impossible to transform your employees into brand ambassadors if you are not hiring the right people in the first place.

 4. Employee Engagement And ProActive Workforce